ylogx/blog/_posts/2016-04-16-rewriting-the-network-connection-layer-in-zomato-android-apps.md

 Recently, we got down to identifying areas of improvement in the network operations being performed throughout our [Android app](http://www.zomato.com/mobile).
 We can split a network operation in the three broad parts –

 1. Opening a connection using an HTTP client.
-We use Apache as the HTTP client.
+Our apps used Apache as the HTTP client.
 1. Fetching API responses on background threads.
-We went with the standard AsyncTask class for fetching API responses.
+Our apps used the standard AsyncTask class for fetching API responses.
 1. Parsing responses into Java objects.
-Our app uses the <a style="text-align: center; text-decoration: underline; font-style: italic;" href="http://vtd-xml.sourceforge.net/">VTD-XML parser</a> for parsing XML data in API.
+Our apps used the <a style="text-align: center; text-decoration: underline; font-style: italic;" href="http://vtd-xml.sourceforge.net/">VTD-XML parser</a> for parsing XML data in API.

-We considered each of these components one by one, looked at the specifics, and dug deep to understand what we could optimise and improve.
-Let’s look at each one in detail.
+As soon as we picked up this project, we knew that there was a lot of work that had been pushed too long.
+We considered each of these components one by one, looked at the specifics, analysed all the alternatives available and dug deep to understand what we could optimise and improve.
+Let’s look at each one of these three aspects in detail.

 # Aspect #1.
 Making a Network Connection